-You should make every effort to rely on the University’s Fair dealing guidelines, on materials which do not require a permission – see Using electronic resources and Alternatives to copyright, or on the various exceptions that could apply to you - see Exceptions to copyright.
+You should make every effort to rely on the University’s Fair dealing guidelines, on materials which do not require a permission – see Using electronic resources, Alternatives to copyright, and Creative Commons and open access – or on the various exceptions that could apply to you – see Exceptions to copyright.

-For information about using copyright protected materials in your thesis, see Writing a thesis.
+For information about using copyright protected materials in your thesis, see Copyright and your thesis.

 Art and performance